 Drug Testing in the Australian Capital Territory

-It is a criminal offence in the Australian Capital Territory to drive a motor vehicle under the influence of a prescribed drug, which includes drugs such as methyl amphetamines.
+It is a criminal offence in the Australian Capital Territory to drive a motor vehicle under the influence of a prescribed drug.
 In certain circumstances, a police officer can require you to take a drug test to check whether you have committed an offence.
-Such a test can be required both randomly and following an accident.
-The rules dealing with how a drug test is administered are contained in the Road Traffic (Alcohol and Drugs) Act 1977 and the Road Traffic (Alcohol and Drugs) Regulation 2000.
-Failure to take a drug test may be a criminal offence.
+Such a test can be required either randomly or following an accident.
+The rules dealing with how a drug test is administered are contained in the Road Transport (Alcohol and Drugs) Act 1977 and the Road Transport (Alcohol and Drugs) Regulation 2000.
+Failure to take a drug test may result in criminal charges.

 What is drug testing?